ibm-cloud-docs/netezza/authentication/awsiam_autnentication.md

     ```
     {: codeblock}

-1. Create a user or users with the external authentication method set to `AWS IAM` as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
+1. Create a user or users with the external authentication method set to AWS IAM as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
 1. Verify whether the user was created successfully.

    1. Go to **Users and groups > Users**.
    1. Locate the user.
    1. Check the **Authentication type** section for the user.

-## Setting IBM IAM authentication with the command-line
+## Setting AWS IAM authentication with the command-line
 {: #awsiamprocedure}

 1. [Connect to {{site.data.keyword.netezza_short}}](/docs/netezza?topic=netezza-connecting-overview) as an `admin` user.